 Dynaudio Emit M20 Tested at £600

-Dynaudio took to the 2016 podium in the most dramatic way by winning two Awards for the £500 M10s and £600 M20s.
-The latter even knocked the formidable B&W 685 S2s down to four stars.
+Dynaudio took to the 2016 podium, winning an Award for the £600 M20s, knocking the formidable B&W 685 S2s down to four stars in the process.

-And it was the Emit M20s that took the Product of the Year title, thanks to their big, exciting sound, and excellent dynamics.
+The Emit M20s took the Product of the Year title, thanks to their big, exciting sound, and excellent dynamics.

 KEF Q350 Tested at £530